A family provision claim is an application for a share (or larger share) of a deceased person’s estate. It’s also known as ‘contesting’ a will.

 All children who are under 18, living with disability, or full-time students (aged 18–25) are automatically considered financial dependents.

-In Queensland, the definition of a deceased’s ‘child’ includes their biological, adopted, unborn, and step children.
+In Queensland, the definition of a deceased’s ‘child’ includes their biological, adopted, unborn, and stepchildren.

 Parents or siblings can also qualify if they cared for the deceased at their passing.